3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 This signals metadata and computed metrics are then published on ros in different topics so that the robot can use them to take decisions.

-For a detail list of published ros topics, please refer to the :doc:`ros_interface` page.
+For a detail list of published ros topics, please refer to the :ref:`reference_ros_topics` page.

 The diagnostic component can only compute data from signals that are describe in the configuration.
 As for now, only signal directly used by the Run-time Assurance Module are configurable.